HIFK Hockey

-HIFK (a traditional abbreviation of the Swedish name Idrottsföreningen Kamraterna, Helsingfors, English: "Sporting Society Fellows, Helsinki") is a professional ice hockey team based in Helsinki, Finland that plays in the Liiga, the sport's top-level league in Finland.
+HIFK Hockey (a traditional abbreviation of the Swedish name Idrottsföreningen Kamraterna, Helsingfors, English: "Sporting Society Comrades, Helsinki") is a professional ice hockey team based in Helsinki, Finland that plays in the SM-liiga, the sport's top-level league in Finland.
 The team plays at Helsinki Ice Hall.

 History

-The club was founded in 1897 and started participating in ice hockey in 1929.
-Since then, HIFK has won the Finnish national championship seven times (1969, 1970, 1974, 1980, 1983, 1998, and 2011).
-HIFK has the highest number of audience in the Liiga and is one of the wealthiest sports clubs in Finland.
+IFK Helsingfors was founded in 1897 and started participating in ice hockey in 1928.
+Since then, HIFK has won the Finnish national championship seven times, of which three (1969, 1970, 1974) were in SM-sarja and four (1980, 1983, 1998, 2011) were in the SM-liiga.
+HIFK has the highest number of audience in the SM-liiga and is one of the wealthiest sports clubs in Finland.